-- (1) A person is a related person of another person if- - (a) for individuals-they are members of the same family; or - (b) for an individual and a corporation-the person or a member of the person's family is a majority shareholder, director or secretary of the corporation or a related body corporate of the corporation, or has a majority interest in it; or
+- (1) A person is a related person of another person if- - (a) for individuals-they are members of the same family; or - (b) for an individual and a corporation-the person or a member of the person's family is a majority shareholder, director or secretary of the corporation or a related body corporate of the corporation, or has an interest of 50% or more in it; or - (c) for an individual and a trustee-the person or a related person under another provision of this section is a beneficiary of the trust; or

-- (c) for an individual and a trustee-the person or a related person under another provision of this section is a beneficiary of the trust; or - (d) for corporations-they are related bodies corporate; or - (e) for a corporation and a trustee-the corporation or a related person under another provision of this section is a beneficiary of the trust; or - (f) for trustees- - (i) there is a person who is a beneficiary of both trusts; or - (ii) a person is beneficiary of 1 trust and a related person under another provision of this section is a beneficiary of the other trust. - (2) Also, a person is a related person of another person if the persons acquire interests in a corporation and the acquisitions form, evidence, give effect to or arise from what is substantially 1 arrangement. - (3) However, for an acquisition that is a relevant acquisition because of the aggregation of an interest mentioned in section 158(1)(b)(iii), a person is not a related person of another person under subsection (1), other than subsection (1)(d), if the commissioner is satisfied the interests of the persons will be used independently and will not be used for a common purpose. - (4) In addition, for another acquisition, a person is not a related person of another person under subsection (1), other than subsection (1)(d), if the commissioner is satisfied the interests of the persons- - (a) were acquired, and will be used, independently; and - (b) were not acquired, and will not be used, for a common purpose.
+- (d) for corporations-they are related bodies corporate; or - (e) for a corporation and a trustee-the corporation or a related person under another provision of this section is a beneficiary of the trust; or - (f) for trustees- - (i) there is a person who is a beneficiary of both trusts; or - (ii) a person is beneficiary of 1 trust and a related person under another provision of this section is a beneficiary of the other trust. - (2) Also, a person is a related person of another person if the persons acquire interests in a landholder and the acquisitions form, evidence, give effect to or arise from what is substantially 1 arrangement. - (3) However, a person is not a related person of another person under subsection (1), other than subsection (1)(d), if the commissioner is satisfied the interests of the persons- - (a) were acquired, and will be used, independently; and - (b) were not acquired, and will not be used, for a common purpose.

-Subdivision 2 Some basic concepts about land rich corporations, subsidiaries and their land-holdings and property
+Subdivision 2 Some basic concepts about entities and their land-holdings and property

-165 What is a land rich corporation
+165 What is a landholder